 I had the lodge-y fat quarter that makes up this sashing buried in the fat quarter boxes.
 It is a nice shade of golden brown.
 Toast colour.
 I love toast colour.
 One of my favouite shades of tan.

 And now for something completely different.
 Brights.
 These are left overs from a couple of quilts I made a while back for the grand kids.
 Two grand kids; two quilts -- just similar enough but not quite the same to be even.
 Know what I mean?
-Still more 9 patch variations.
-You are probably tired of seeing these but I always seem to have 9 patches left over.

 One more time.